China party mouthpiece says no Internet freedom without order, as U.S. TV shows pulled

 TIGHTER REGULATIONS

-Programmes and films lacking licences are not permitted to be shown online, according to the SARFT directive.
+Programs and films lacking licenses are not permitted to be shown online, according to the SARFT directive.
 Penalties include a warning and a fine and, in serious cases, a five-year ban on operations and investment in online programming.

-Nonetheless, the lack of clarity from both the government and the companies involved raises questions about whether foreign programmes will be subject to greater scrutiny.
+Nonetheless, the lack of clarity from both the government and the companies involved raises questions about whether foreign programs will be subject to greater scrutiny.

 China's online video market was worth 12.8 billion yuan ($2.05 billion) in 2013, according to Chinese data firm iResearch.
 Market value is expected to almost triple by 2017.